Kartaverse/TVPaint-Data-Nodes/README.md

 ## Overview

-The TVPaint data nodes for Blackmagic Design Resolve/Fusion allow you to interact with 2D animation data inside a node graph.
+The TVPaint data nodes for Blackmagic Design Resolve Studio/Fusion Studio allow you to interact with 2D animation data inside a node graph.
 This approach works with a series of nodal operators that allow you to edit and modify the TVPaint JSON data on the fly.

 This TVPaint implementation is based around the "ScriptVal" datatype in Fusion, and works using ideas pioneered by the Vonk Ultra data node project.